Joseph L. Harsh Scholar Award

 A Scholarship Award in Honor of Dr. Joseph L. Harsh

 In 2011, the Board of Directors (BOD) of Save Historic Antietam Foundation Inc. (SHAF) established an award for scholarly research regarding the Maryland Campaign of 1862, especially the Battle of Antietam.
 The award is named in honor of Dr. Joseph L. Harsh, longtime professor at George Mason University, and author of a prize-winning trilogy on the Maryland Campaign.
 Through the generosity of the family and friends of Dr. Harsh, SHAF is able to provide an annual stipend of up to $2,500 for the successful applicant to undertake a research project to enhance understanding of the campaign and battle.
 The stipend will be offered annually and will be awarded based on review of the applicant’s proposal by a stipend committee composed of three members of the SHAF Board of Directors, the Harsh family and Antietam National Battlefield (ANB).
 The committee will also oversee the project.
 The criteria used to choose an awardee shall be determined by the stipend committee.
 Unsuccessful applicants may re-apply as often as they like.
-Members of the SHAF Board of Directors are prohibited from applying.

 Application Procedures & Timeline

-Applicants must submit a 200-word abstract stating the thesis for the research project, a research methodology and relevance of the topic to furthering understanding of the Maryland Campaign of 1862.
-They will also provide a brief résumé and two letters of recommendation emphasizing their historical and research credentials.
+- Applicants must submit a 200-word abstract stating the thesis for the research project, a research methodology, and relevance of the topic to furthering understanding of the Maryland Campaign of 1862.
+They will also provide a brief résumé emphasizing their historical and research credentials.